The Poisson bracket invariant for open covers consisting of topological disks on surfaces: Abstract

 \section{Abstract}

-{Recently, L. Buhovsky, A. Logunov and S. Tanny proved the (strong) Poisson bracket conjecture by Leonid Polterovich in dimension $2$.
-In this note, instead of open cover constituted of displaceable sets in their work, considering open cover constituted of topological discs we give a sufficient and necessary condition that Poisson bracket invariants of these covers are positive.}
+L. Buhovsky, A. Logunov and S. Tanny proved the (strong) Poisson bracket conjecture by Leonid Polterovich in dimension $2$.
+In this note, instead of open cover consisting of displaceable sets in their work, we consider open cover constituted of topological discs and give a necessary and sufficient condition that Poisson bracket invariants of these covers are positive.